lunar-mycroft/palindromes/README.md

 # Palindromes

 A simple palindrome detector.
-I wrote versions in both python and c# as an excersize.
+I wrote versions in both python and c# as an exercise.

 ## Installation/setup